drummonds/luca/README.md

 date time format comes from https://www.rfc-editor.org/rfc/rfc3339

+### String concatenation

+You could use either + or stringbuilder.
+This article https://dev.to/jonathanlawhh/golang-string-concatenation-what-how-why-3fcd shows that for adding 2 strings both methods are fast but
++ is twice as fast.
+However by the time you get to 10 strings stringbuilder is twice as fast.

+So using `"\t" + test.data + "/n"` is clear and good practice but not much longer.

 ## colophon

 This is third version of luca.
 The first was a python sqlite implementation, the second a